A Mighty Girl's top picks of new biographies about Mighty Women for adult readers.

 The Remarkable Story of Three Dutch Teenagers Who Became Spies, Saboteurs, Nazi Assassins and WWII Heroes

 When the Nazis invaded the Netherlands in 1940, three teenage girls were determined to resist.
-Hannie Schaft, and sisters Truus and Freddie Oversteegen, formed their own, all-female underground squad in Haarlem, and they were determined to fight the occupying forces in any way they could.
+Hannie Schaft, and sisters Truus and Freddie Oversteegen, formed their own, all-female underground squad in Haarlem, and they resolved to fight the occupying forces in any way they could.
 They sheltered fugitives; sabotaged bridges; secretly transported weapons; and lured both German soldiers and Dutch sympathizers and traitors, then assassinated them.
 Historian Tim Brady captures the stunning story of these three girls who fought and spied like seasoned agents, no matter the risks — and no matter the cost.

 When Julia Zarankin became curious about stereotypical birdwatchers and their fervor for nature, she had no idea she would find meaning for her own life while hunting for birds through binoculars!
 She was recently divorced and under stress in her career, and she found a metaphor for her own life in the migratory patterns of birds.
 She also found an unexpected community and discovered a love of the outdoors that she couldn't have imagined as the child of Russian concert pianists.
 Thoughtful, witty, and full of moments of unexpected joy, this memoir is a tribute to finding your place — even when it's not where you thought it would be.